STATEMENT (as of 04/2017)

 Esther Neff is the founder of Panoply Performance Laboratory (PPL), a thinktank and collaborative entity generating performances-as-art, situations, operas of operations, performance of and as theory, social research projects, and discursive social settings such as conferences, symposia, meetings, festivals, exhibitions, and shows.
 PPL operates as work by Neff and collaborators and as a public lab site in Brooklyn, NY.

-Neff is the organizer of PERFORMANCY FORUM and a member of Feminist Art Group (FAG), Social Health Performance Club, and No Wave Performance Task Force.
+Neff is the organizer of PERFORMANCY FORUM and a is member of Feminist Art Group (FAG), Social Health Performance Club, No Wave Performance Task Force.
+Frequent collaborators include Brian McCorkle, Kaia Gilje, Leili Huzaibah, Maria Hupfield and IV Castellanos, and many others.
 Neff is also the “initiator” of the Brooklyn International Performance Art Foundation (BIPAF).
 Organizational, collective, institutional, and relational configuration becomes hybrid dramatics (theater/theory) when conflated, correlated, and co-constructive with performance-as-art.